kortemy/serve/README.md

 `$ serve`

-`Serving from /home/kortemy/projects/secret/notPr0n/web on 9090`
+`Serving from /home/kortemy/projects/secret/notPr0n/web on http://localhost:8080`

-Open your favorite web browser and go to `localhost:9090`.
+Open your favorite web browser and go to `localhost:8080`.
 That is all.

 # Configuring

-Not to make this only one LOC, you can define a custom port, because... yes.
+Not to make this only one LoC, you can define a custom port, because... yes.

 `$ serve -port 80`

-Yeah, screw you, Skype!
+If there is any conflicting with your other servers.